lene/DuplicateImages/README.md

 - `delete-last` or `dl`: deletes the last of the files in the group
 - `delete-biggest` or `d>`: deletes the file with the biggest size
 - `delete-smallest` or `d<`: deletes the file with the smallest size
+- `move-first` or `m1`: moves the first of the files in the group to the folder specified with the `--move-to` option
+- `move-last` or `ml`: moves the last of the files in the group to the folder specified with the `--move-to` option
+- `move-biggest` or `m>`: moves the file with the biggest size to the folder specified with the `--move-to` option
+- `move-smallest` or `m<`: moves the file with the smallest size to the folder specified with the `--move-to` option
 - `symlink-smaller`: delete the smaller files and replace them to a symlink to the biggest file
 - `eog`: launches the `eog` image viewer to compare the files in the group (*deprecated* by `exec`)
 - `xv`: launches the `xv` image viewer to compare the files in the group (*deprecated* by `exec`)